KarchinLab/bigmhc/README.md

 ## Usage

-There are two executable Python scripts in src: `predict.py` and `retrain.py`.
+There are two executable Python scripts in src: `predict.py` and `train.py`.

 * `predict.py` is used for making predictions using BigMHC EL and BigMHC IM
-* `retrain.py` allows you to retrain (transfer learning) BigMHC on new data
+* `train.py` allows you to train or retrain (transfer learning) BigMHC on new data

 #### Examples